 If your IT company has offices and relies on computers and other technology to operate, it’s important to consider whether you would be able to continue doing business if your property were damaged or destroyed.
 Companies commonly purchase commercial property insurance to cover the value of their property, but in some cases, the loss of property would also severely slow down or entirely prevent work from taking place.
-For example, if your business suffers a major disaster such as a fire, you may have to suspend operations until repairs are complete, which can take time.
-In addition to losing income, you would still be required to pay ongoing expenses such as rent and employee payroll.
-As a result, many companies would be in danger of going out of business if forced to temporarily close.
 This is where Business Interruption Insurance can help.

 Business Interruption Insurance, commonly known as business income insurance, can cover business losses if you must temporarily close your business due to property that is damaged or destroyed by a covered peril.
 Business Interruption Insurance is designed to complement your commercial property insurance policy and covers the same perils.
 This coverage is not available as a standalone policy, but it is typically added to a commercial property insurance policy or business owner’s policy.